What is Empliciti?

 In this study, some patients experienced infusion reactions.
 The most common symptoms were fever, chills, and high blood pressure.

 Some patients developed infections while receiving this drug combination.
-All patients receiving Empliciti will be monitored for development of infections and treated as necessary.
+All patients given Empliciti treatment are monitored for infections and treated as necessary.

 How are side effects of Empliciti managed?

-Patients who experience a moderate or severe infusion reaction will have their Empliciti infusion stopped and their symptoms treated.
+For patients who experience a moderate or severe infusion reaction after receiving Empliciti, the infusion is stopped and their symptoms are treated.
 After symptoms resolve, the infusion may be resumed at a slower rate.
 Empliciti may be discontinued in patients who experience severe infusion reactions.